Tompkins County Agriculinary Tourism

-Submission Process: Please complete the application and submit preferably by email to email@example.com, or by mail to the Ithaca/Tompkins County Convention & Visitors Bureau (ITCCVB) 904 East Shore Drive, Ithaca, NY 14850 ATTN: Farm-To-For Microgrant.
-The deadline for all microgrant applications will be July 16th, 2018, by 4p.m.
+Please complete the application and submit preferably by email to firstname.lastname@example.org, or by mail to the Ithaca/Tompkins County Convention & Visitors Bureau (ITCCVB) 904 East Shore Drive, Ithaca, NY 14850 ATTN: Farm-To-For Microgrant.
+The final deadline for microgrant applications will be September 30th, 2018.
+Applications will be received on a rolling basis through 9/30/18 for the fall grant cycle.
 Projects must be completed by November 30, 2018.

 Note that additional supporting documentation is welcomed with your application, but please keep your digital application to a single .pdf file.
 Technical assistance is available to applicants from the Agriculinary Tourism Coordinator and can work with applicants on developing tracking measures for projects.

 Review Process: Once applications are received by the Agriculinary Tourism Committee, they will be reviewed for completeness and eligibility.
 A sub-committee of the Agriculinary Tourism Advisory Committee will be consulted before final grant awards are made the week of July 23rd.

 If a project is time-sensitive, applicant should inform the Agriculinary Tourism Coordinator and note project timeline requirements in the application narrative.